grafana/loki/docs/sources/clients/promtail/configuration.md

 # Base path to server all API routes from (e.g., /v1/).
 [http_path_prefix: <string>]

-# Target managers check flag for promtail readiness, if set to false the check is ignored
+# Target managers check flag for Promtail readiness, if set to false the check is ignored
 [health_check_target: <bool> | default = true]
 ```